-Planning is done on a short-term (one-year) to medium-term (five-year) basis.
-Nevertheless, a lot of larger and progressive organisations have developed long-term strategic plans and initiatives covering up to ten years or more.
-Though the country is growing more business-friendly after having ended its long isolation, a foreigner to South Africa’s complex legal framework and tax system is well advised to seek the assistance of local professionals.
+Planning is short-term (one-year) to medium-term (five-year).
+Nevertheless, a lot of larger and progressive organizations have developed long-term strategic plans and initiatives covering up to ten years or more.
+Though the country is growing more business-friendly, a foreigner to South Africa’s complex legal framework and tax system should seek the assistance of local professionals.

 Meetings in South Africa

 Meetings can be rather informal.
 Be punctual according to schedule, yet do also plan some time in between two meetings in case the other will make you wait.
 There will considerable time to engage in small talk at the beginning of a meeting, to greet the participants and exchange business cards.
-Gift giving in a business context is uncommon in South Africa.
+Gift giving in South African business culture is uncommon.

-The most important aspect of conducting business successfully in South Africa is building stable personal relationships because the majority of South Africans want to trust the person they are dealing with.
-Direct confrontation tends to be avoided.
+The most important aspect of South African business culture is building stable personal relationships because the majority of South Africans want to trust the person they are dealing with.
+Direct confrontation is rare.
 Most South Africans do not appreciate haggling over profit and expenses.
 Instead, they aim at creating a win-win situation for the mutual benefit of all parties involved.